GM falls out of love with Opel, sells it to Peugeot

 Feb 14, 2017: PSA and GM confirm they are exploring numerous strategic initiatives aimed at improving profitability and operational efficiency, including a potential acquisition of Opel Vauxhall by PSA.

-Feb 15, 2017: PSA says it will despatch CEO Carlos Tavares to meet German labor and political leaders likely to include Chancellor Angela Merkel, as his GM counterpart Mary Barra visits Opel headquarters near Frankfurt. [nL8N1G0330]
+Feb 15, 2017: PSA says it will despatch CEO Carlos Tavares to meet German labour and political leaders likely to include Chancellor Angela Merkel, as his GM counterpart Mary Barra visits Opel headquarters near Frankfurt.

 Feb 17, 2017: Germany's Economy Minister says she expects PSA's proposed acquisition of Opel to go ahead after hearing reassurances about preserving jobs in discussions with senior executives from GM and PSA.